-If you were born before the 1980s, then chances are you will look back at this bold era through neon-tinted glasses.
-The unmistakable 80s aesthetic was big, bright and brash – qualities that were reflected in the decade's distinctive home décor too.
+If you were born before the 1980s, chances are you'll look back at this bold era through neon-tinted glasses.
+The unmistakable 80s aesthetic was big, bright and brash – qualities that were reflected in the decade's distinctive home décor, too.

 First popular during the early decades of the 20th century, wicker furniture made a big comeback in the 1980s.
 While rattan is the palm plant used for making baskets and furniture, wicker refers to the method of weaving it.
 They were a nice, natural antidote to some of the decade's slicker trends.